instant-dev/api/README.md

 Instant API is a framework for turning JavaScript functions into typed HTTP APIs.
-It allows JavaScript (Node.js) functions to be seamlessly exported as HTTP APIs by **defining what the HTTP interface will look like and how it behaves in the preceding comment block**
-- including type-safety mechanisms.
+It allows JavaScript (Node.js) functions to be seamlessly exported as HTTP APIs by **defining what the HTTP interface will look like and how it behaves in the preceding comment block**, including type-safety mechanisms.

 ### Quick Example of an Instant API